Dee-6777/Web_Crawler/README.md

 ```
 ### Option 2: Build from source

-This command will build the Timezone CLI binary, named `tmz`.
+This command will build the Web Crawler binary, named `Web_Crawler`.
 This binary will be created in the root of your project folder.

 ```
 $ make build